agisga/spitzy/_posts/2015-05-05-documentation.md

 The five-point Laplacian method is implemented in class `Poissons_eq` of the Ruby gem [spitzy](https://github.com/agisga/spitzy).
 It takes as inputs the rectangular domain in form of a range in $x$-direction and a range in $y$-directions, the step size $h$, the Dirichlet boundary condition as a function of $x$ and $y$, and the right hand side function $f(x,y)$ (each function is passed as a `Proc` object, or as `Numeric` if the function is constant).

 A mesh grid is generated with the method `#meshgrid` from the `NMatrix` gem.
-Currently this method is available only in the developement version of `NMatrix`.
+Currently this method is available only in the development version of `NMatrix`.

 Currently, the Ruby implementation in `spitzy` uses the `#solve` method from the `NMatrix` gem to solve the linear system.
 Since the matrix $A$ is pentadiagonal other methods can significantly improve the computational speed as well as the memory usage.
 It would be straight forward to implement a modified [successive over-relaxation](http://en.wikipedia.org/wiki/Successive_over-relaxation) method, which would only perform multiplications corresponding to the non-zero elements of $A$ (it would even be unnecessary to save the matrix at all, because all entries of $A$ are either $-4/h^2$, $1/h^2$ or $0$).
 However, such a method should probably be implemented in C, because it is questionable if it would beat `NMatrix`'s `#solve` method (which is written in C) otherwise.